humamfa/humamfa/README.md

 ## Hi there 👋

+A Bachelor of Engineering graduate learning to be a Data Analyst.

+Technical Skills: Microsoft Office, Python, SQL, Matlab, R, Tableau, TensorFlow, scikit-learn

 <!--
 **humamfa/humamfa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.